Hypercubed/lit-regex/README.md

 // same as /(?=(?:Hello|[Ww]orld))/
 ```

-### `capture(arg)`
+### `capture(arg, name?)`

-The single argument is treated according to the expression rules listed above and returned in a capture group.
+The argument argument is treated according to the expression rules listed above and returned in a capture group.
+The second argument (if provided) is a named for generating named capture groups.

 ```js
 capture('Hello');